 Instructions

-You can only claim existing DNS domain names that you own
+Note: You can only enable existing DNS domain names that you own.

 1. Enable DNSSEC on any eligible domain